ftucciarone/Med12_old/forcings/era5-atmos/readme-era5.md

 target = 'download.grib'
 client.retrieve(dataset, request, target)
 ```
- Please note that there are several terms and conditions to agree to when downloading the data, so please run the example in order to agree them
+ Please note that there are several terms and conditions to agree to when downloading the data, so please run the example in order to agree them.
+The first request will end in an error such as below
 ```console
 requests.exceptions.HTTPError: 403 Client Error: Forbidden for url: https://cds.climate.copernicus.eu/api/retrieve/v1/processes/reanalysis-era5-pressure-levels/execution
 required licences not accepted
 Not all the required licences have been accepted; please visit https://cds.climate.copernicus.eu/datasets/reanalysis-era5-pressure-levels?tab=download#manage-licences to accept the required licence(s).
 ```
+visit the listed website and accept the license(s), then retry.

 ### Basic python sript to download the data
 ```python
 import cdsapi